AnayAshishBhagat/batavia/README.rst

 Python on the Web is still a goal that is important to the BeeWare project;
 however, the approach that is being used by Batavia needs to be reconsidered.
-In particular, the emergence of WASM as a viable target for web development opens many options for Python on the web that weren't previously possible.
+In particular, the emergence of WASM as a viable target for web development opens many options for Python on the web that weren't previously possible.Python is simple language

 As a result, we're not dedicating any BeeWare resources to Batavia development, and we we're not encouraging other to contribute to VOC at this time.